About

-Welcome to the study of world history in Mr. Darrell’s classroom at Molina High School, Dallas, Texas.
+Welcome to the study of history in Mr. Darrell’s classroom at Molina High School, Dallas, Texas.

 This site will help students understand and appreciate world history, have some fun in studying the material, and provide help in preparing for the tests in the course, for the Texas Assessment of Knowledge and Skills (TAKS), and for the SAT and ACT.